We’ve all heard the phrase “cowboy builder” before, and there is no denying there are rogue tradespeople out there and the public need to be wary.

 When having work done on your home, plans can change due to unforeseen circumstances or simply a taste change.

-But regularly changing their mind on everything from the smallest details to the project as a whole is unnecessary.
+But regularly changing their mind on everything from the most minor details to the project as a whole is unnecessary.
 It will result in extra work for you and make more room for things to go wrong.

 Insist On Cheaper Materials